 6. Don’t rely on the manual

 You need to have pace in the exam to get through the questions.
-There are 68 questions, and the examination lasts 2.5 hours (150 minutes).
+There are 70 questions for PRINCE2 7th edition exams (there are 68 if you sit the PRINCE2 6th edition exam, which is available until August 2024), and the examination lasts 2.5 hours (150 minutes).
 That’s just over 2 minutes per question.

 Trust me, you won’t have time on exam day to look up everything.
 It pays off to learn by rote.